moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 ### Scoped to an Origin/Domain, Application specific

-### Allows Subscribing or Requesting for the Data Matching the Name by the Consumers
+### Allows Consumers Subscribing or Requesting for Data Matching by Name

 ## Packaging Media {#Packaging}